 In 2015, Kazakhstan joined the WTO and affirmed its commitment to the Sanitary and Phytosanitary (SPS) Agreement.
 As a relatively new WTO member, it continues to adjust import policies and regulations to adhere to WTO and international standards.
-As a member of the EAEU, there have been instances when Kazakhstani WTO commitments and EAEU standards and regulations appear to contradict each other in practice.
+There have been instances when Kazakhstani WTO commitments and EAEU standards and regulations contradict each other, including when EAEU standards are stricter than those recommended by international standard setting bodies.